IHE/ITI.mCSD/input/pagecontent/volume-1.md

 3.  **Location** – Locations are physical places where care can be delivered such as facilities, buildings, wards, rooms, or vehicles.
-    Locations also include political administrative units such as a village districts or regions.
+    Locations also include jurisdictions such as a village districts or regions.
 A Location has a unique identifier and may have geographic attributes (address, geocode), attributes regarding its hours of operation, etc. Each Location may be related to one Organization.
 A location may have a hierarchical relationship with other locations.

+4.	**Jurisdiction** – Jurisdictions are political administrative units or other territories over which authority is exercised.
+A Jurisdiction has a unique identifier, geographic attributes, etc.  Jurisdictions include political administrative units such as village districts or regions.
+    Each Jurisdiction is defined by a pairing of Location and Organization.

-4.  **Practitioner** – A Practitioner is a health worker such as defined by WHO ([http://www.who.int/whr/2006/06_chap1_en.pdf](http://www.who.int/whr/2006/06_chap1_en.pdf)); a Practitioner might be a physician, nurse, pharmacist, community health worker, district health manager, etc. Practitioners have
+5.  **Practitioner** – A Practitioner is a health worker such as defined by WHO ([http://www.who.int/whr/2006/06_chap1_en.pdf](http://www.who.int/whr/2006/06_chap1_en.pdf)); a Practitioner might be a physician, nurse, pharmacist, community health worker, district health manager, etc. Practitioners have